Flavor & Ingredient Tips

 -

-Preheat your oven to 400°F (200°C).
-Line a baking sheet with parchment paper for easy cleanup and to prevent sticking.
+Preheat your oven to 200 degrees C (400 degrees F).
+Line a baking sheet with parchment paper.

 -

-In a small bowl, thoroughly mix the granulated sugar and ground cinnamon to create even cinnamon sugar.
+In a small bowl, mix the granulated sugar and cinnamon until evenly combined.

 -

-Lightly sprinkle a tablespoon of the cinnamon sugar mixture onto a clean work surface.
+Sprinkle a little cinnamon sugar onto a clean work surface.

 -

-Unfold the thawed puff pastry sheet carefully onto the sugared surface.
-Evenly sprinkle additional cinnamon sugar over the top of the pastry.
+Unfold the thawed puff pastry onto the sugared surface and sprinkle more cinnamon sugar evenly over the top.

 -

-Use a rolling pin to gently press the cinnamon sugar into the puff pastry, ensuring it sticks well and spreads evenly.
+Use a rolling pin to gently press the cinnamon sugar into the pastry without flattening the layers too much.

 -

-Starting from one long edge, tightly roll the pastry toward the center until you reach the middle.
-Repeat rolling the opposite long edge toward the center so both sides meet.
+Roll one long edge tightly toward the center, then roll the opposite long edge toward the center so the two rolls meet.

 -